Al-Attarine Madrasa in Fez, Morocco

 The city’s old neighborhood is vibrant and one of the largest surviving medinas in the world.

-Framed by the drama and glamour of Bab Boujloud gate and decorated with Madrasa Bou Inania’s minaret, its maze-like lanes create a meandering river of culture and historic monuments.
+Framed by the drama and glamour of Bab Boujloud gage and decorated with Madrasa Bou Inania’s minaret, its maze-like lanes create a meandering river of culture and history.

-Photogenic, exciting, traditional, and colorful create a dynamic combination of historical and contemporary life that immerses you in the wonders of the city.
+Photogenic, exciting, traditional, and colorful, a dynamic combination of historic and contemporary life immerses you in the city's wonders.

 Bou Inani Madrasa in Fez, Morocco